NBISweden/aMeta/README.md

     snakemake --snakefile workflow/Snakefile -j 20

-In the next sections we will give a detailed explanation of all parameters in the configuration file.
+In the next sections we will give more information about the parameters in the configuration file as well as instructions on how to run the workflow in a computer cluster enviroment.

 ## More details on configuration

-The workflow can be run as:

-    snakemake --snakefile workflow/Snakefile -j 100 --profile .profile --use-envmodules

 The workflow requires a configuration file, by default residing in `config/config.yaml` relative to the working directory, that defines location of samplesheet, what samples and analyses to run, and location of databases.
 The configuration file is validated against a schema (`workflow/schemas/config.schema.yaml`) that can be consulted for more detailed information regarding configuration properties.